Gonzaga University Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Gonzaga, approximately 48% of students took out student loans averaging $7,475 a year.
-That adds up to $29,900 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Gonzaga, approximately 51% of students took out student loans averaging $8,327 a year.
+That adds up to $33,308 over four years for those students.

 The student loan default rate at Gonzaga is 1.5%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Gonzaga Graduates Make?students who graduate with a bachelor's degree from Gonzaga make about $56,100 a year during their first few years of employment after graduation.
-This is good news for future Gonzaga graduates since it is 41% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Gonzaga Graduates Make?students who graduate from Gonzaga with a bachelor's degree go on to jobs where they make an average salary of $56,100 in their early years.
+That's great news for Gonzaga students since it is 41% more than the average college graduate's salary of $39,802 per year.

 Location of Gonzaga University